developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 ---

-## Naming Variables and Constants
+## Naming Variables

 Python variables are named according to specific rules and conventions.

 ### Rules

-Variable names must follow a set of syntactic rules to be valid.
+In Python, **syntax** refers to the set of rules that define how code must be written.
+Variable names must follow these rules to be valid.

 - A variable name must start with a letter (`a-z`, `A-Z`) or an underscore (`_`).
 - Cannot start with a number.